inpho/vsm/doc/corpus_util.rst

 Corpus utility functions
 ========================

-Corpus utility functions in :mod:`vsm.corpus.util` module includes functions for corpus clean up, tokenization as well as convenience functions for building a corpus.
+Corpus utility functions in `vsm.corpus.util` module includes functions for corpus clean up, tokenization as well as convenience functions for building a corpus.